-Incorporated in 1985, GPGIL is the second-largest float glass manufacturing company in India with an annual production capacity of 2,050 TPD (including 800 TPD under GPFGPL).
-The company had set up its first glass manufacturing line in January 2009 with an annual capacity of 470 TPD (Line 1), which was further augmented in 2018 with its second greenfield facility of 700 TPD capacity (Line 2).
-The Line I was subsequently refurbished in October 2019 as its capacity increased to 550 TPD.
-Both the units are in Roorkee (Uttarakhand).
-GPGIL manufactures clear float glass and higher value-added tinted glass for www.icra.in Page architectural applications.
+Incorporated in 1985, GPGIL is the second-largest float glass manufacturing company in India with a present annual production capacity of 2,050 TPD (including 800 TPD under GPFGPL).
+The company set up its first glass manufacturing line in January 2009 with an annual capacity of 470 TPD (Line 1), which was further augmented in 2018 with its second greenfield facility of 700 TPD capacity (Line 2).
+Line I was subsequently refurbished in October 2019 as its capacity increased to 550 TPD.
+Both units are in Roorkee (Uttarakhand).
+GPGIL manufactures clear float glass and higher value-added tinted glass for architectural applications.
 With glass being a freight-intensive product, the company generates most of its revenues from North India (~51%), followed by East India (~21%), West India (~18%) and South India (~10%).

-GPFGPL is a wholly-owned subsidiary of GPGIL.
-It was set up in 2021 to house the two new float lines with a combined capacity of 1,600 TPD for manufacturing different kinds of glasses in Karnataka.
-One line was set up in June 2023 and the second one in June 2024.
-Following the completion of the ongoing capacity expansion plans, the company's annual production capacity has increased to ~2,850 TPD of float glass and 300 TPD of solar glass.
+GPFGPL is a wholly owned subsidiary of GPGIL.
+It was set up in 2021 to house the two new float lines with combined capacity of 1,600 TPD for manufacturing different kinds of glasses in Karnataka, of which one line was set up in June 2023.
+Following the completion of the ongoing capacity expansion plans, the company's annual production capacity will increase to ~2,850 TPD of float glass and 300 TPD of solar glass.